apps-cesoc-pucp/Dart-Challenges/2_staircase/README.md

 ## Constraints
 ```
 1 <= n <=100
-n is each number in csv file
+n is each number in list
 ```

 ## Example
 ### Input
 ```
-3,5,7
+[3, 5, 7]
 ```

 ### Output